ubidreams/react-native-document-scanner/README.md

 ## TODO

-- [ ] Update points positions when layout has changed
+- [ ] Support for landscape orientation